Doctor of Clinical Dentistry (Paediatric Dentistry)

 The training in research component of this course will provide a basis for an academic career, which would involve further research training through a Doctor of Philosophy.

-A successful applicant for admission to the Doctor of Clinical Dentistry (Paediatric Dentistry) will hold a Bachelor of Dentistry or Bachelor of Dental Surgery from the University of Sydney or equivalent institution; or an equivalent qualification that is recognised by the Australian Dental Board and with a curriculum acceptable to the faculty; or have completed the shorter embedded course in the relevant stream with sufficient merit.
-In addition to these requirements, admission to this course requires at least two years’ general dental practice, completion of the primary Fellowship Examination of the Royal Australasian College of Dental Surgeons or its equivalent; and any examination and/or an interview as prescribed by the faculty.
-Local applicants are also required to be registered with the Australian Dental Board for practice at the time of application or immediately upon admission for international applicants.
+A successful applicant for admission to the Doctor of Clinical Dentistry (Paediatric Dentistry) will hold a Bachelor of Dentistry, Doctor of Dental Medicine or Bachelor of Dental Surgery from the University of Sydney or equivalent institution; or an equivalent qualification that is recognised by the Australian Dental Board (Limited Registration for postgraduate training/supervised practice) and with a curriculum acceptable to the faculty.

 How to apply